mkelley/sbpy/docs/sbpy/activity/dust.rst

 Syndynes are lines in space connecting particles that are experiencing the same forces.
 A syndyne is parameterized by :math:`\beta`, the ratio of the force from solar radiation to the force from solar gravity, :math:`F_r / F_g`, and age (or time of release).
 Thus, all particles in a syndyne have a constant :math:`\beta` but variable age.
 Similarly, synchrones are lines of constant particle age, but variable :math:`\beta`.

 Syndynes
 ^^^^^^^^

 Syndynes are generated with the `~sbpy.activity.dust.syndynes.Syndynes` class.
-The class requires a `~sbpy.activity.dust.dynamics.State` object, representing the source of the syndynes, a list of :math:`\beta` values and particle ages from which to generate the syndynes.
+The class requires a `~sbpy.activity.dust.dynamics.State` object, :math:`\beta` values, and particle ages from which to generate the syndynes.

 First, define the source of the syndynes, a comet at 2 au from the Sun: